 School profile: A large research university in an international city with a large number of international applicants for their graduate programs.

 Competency solution: Trying to understand degree equivalencies across the world can be challenging for graduate programs that have a high number of international applicants.
-In addition to evaluating their previous degree for equivalency, consider having them submit materials that show that they have developed the necessary subject-related knowledge and skills for admission to your specialized program.
+Consider having them submit materials related to the necessary subject-related knowledge and skills for admission to your specialized program.

-Competency-based admissions allows us to better do holistic admissions.
-Evaluating competencies makes it easier for applicants to get credit for their life experiences and previous work and education, and allows schools to admit the best students for the program regardless of their country of origin or previous course of study.
+Competency-based admissions creates a framework for holistic admissions.
+Evaluating competencies makes it easier for applicants to get credit for their life experiences and previous work and education.
+In addition, it allows schools to admit the best applicants regardless of their home country or previous degree.

-By encouraging applicants to take various pathways to demonstrate their competence, you will end up with a more well-rounded class, more diversity in thought, and more life experiences in your classrooms.
+Through competency-based admissions, you will have a more well-rounded class, diversity in thought, and life experiences in your classrooms.